wjc-van-es/mykustomapp/doc/minikube-profile-setup.md

 - I deleted the service in the kubernetes-dashboard and applied the modified `service.yaml` with `~/git/mykustomapp$ kubectl apply -f original/service.yaml`
 - the `mywebapp` service remains pending as shown with `kubectl get services` and from the minikube dashboard
-- however `minikube -p kustomize service mywebapp` now opened a browser tab dispalying the home page
+- however `minikube -p kustomize service mywebapp` now opened a browser tab displaying the home page

 <details>